-When you apply to residence you must pay a \$500 deposit to reserve your spot.
-This room reservation deposit becomes a damage deposit once you have moved into residence.
+When you apply to residence you must pay a \$200 deposit to reserve your spot.
 To receive your room reservation deposit back if you are not planning on living in residence, you must notify the Residence Director prior to:

 - June 15 for Fall semester admission

 - Dec 1 Winter semester admission

 - Refunds are subject to room inspection.